 The very act of gathering and analyzing variable data would in itself constitute proof that such data was manageable.
-One of the premises in support of the axiom of categoricity, as Joos suggests above, was that abstracting linguistic data from the vagaries of the real world was necessary in order to make it coherent and manageable.
+One of the premises in support of the axiom of categoricity, as Joos suggests above and as we shall see below, was that abstracting linguistic data from the vagaries of the real world was necessary in order to make it coherent and manageable.
 Demonstrating the falseness of this premise would in itself show that categoricity is not an axiom one must accept in order to undertake linguistic analysis, but merely a postulate that one may or may not wish to make.